Alexandria, Virginia: Late 19th century

-In 1861 and 1862, escaped African-American slaves poured into Alexandria.
+In 1861 and 1862, escaped African American slaves poured into Alexandria.
 Safely behind Union lines, the cities of Alexandria and Washington offered comparative freedom and employment.
 Alexandria became a major supply depot and transport and hospital center for the Union army.
 Until the Emancipation Proclamation of January 1, 1863, escaped slaves legally remained the property of their owners.
 Therefore, they were labeled contrabands to avoid returning them to their masters.
 Contrabands worked for the Union army in various support roles.

 After all slaves in the seceding states were liberated, even more African Americans came to Alexandria.
 By the fall of 1863, the population of Alexandria had exploded to 18,000—an increase of 10,000 people in 16 months.

 As of ratification of the Fifteenth Amendment, Alexandria County's black population was more than 8,700, or about half the total number of residents in the county.
 This newly enfranchised constituency provided the support necessary to elect the first black Alexandrians to the City Council and the Virginia Legislature.

+In the waning years of the 19th century, Alexandria suffered its two documented lynchings.
+The first, in 1897, was Joseph H. McCoy and the second, in 1899, was Benjamin Thomas.
+Both were Black male teenagers accused, but never convicted, of assaulting young white girls that were known to them.
+They were both kidnapped from jail and hanged by mobs.